 - Isolate sections of bench seating to ensure 1.5m distancing.

 - Increase the number of hand washing facilities.

 - Increase the number of areas for changing, or allow more time for changing, and consider staggering change times where practicable.

 - Slow down production in order to create additional time to reduce congestion in boot wash and change and locker rooms.

 - Change taps on site to knee or foot-operated, create partitions between taps and between hoses, and use exhaust fans to reduce the high humidity.

 - Create single file pathways with markings every 1.5m.

 - Ensure supervisors or designated persons monitor, encourage and facilitate distancing, particularly on processing floors, and hand washing and sanitising.

-- Encourage employees to avoid car-pooling if possible.
+- Encourage employees to avoid car-pooling.

 - If one shift is normally operated, consider splitting employees over two shifts if practicable.

 - Consider providing additional leave where leave is necessary due to COVID-19.
 This may reduce the risk of employees attending work when unwell due to financial needs.

 - Consider grouping of work teams into sub-teams, to reduce the number of different people each employee works directly next to.
 This may minimise the spread of COVID-19 if present in the workplace, minimise the number of employees that need to quarantine if quarantine should be required, and increase the effectiveness of any changed systems of work (such as split shifts).